 I find myself marinating in condemnation and shame far more often than I care to admit.

 Perhaps because it’s familiar.
 I don’t recognize it as death.
 It’s just there… a part of my day.

 Until the Spirit gives me a nudge, and I realize that I’m walking in death.
-Like some sort of spiritual zombie.

 Life is my DNA, not death!

 Once again, I go to the Cross and leave my garbage there.
 After all, it belongs to Him.
 He bought and paid for it all with his blood.